kael558/OSRSInvestor/README.md

 ## Project Outline
 Old-School Runescape (OSRS) is a RPG based game where players may level up their skills by gaining experience (XP) and items at the same time.
-The game also contains a Grand Exchange (GE) that allows players to sell and buy items.
+The game also contains a Grand Exchange (GE) that allows players to sell and buy items at a price of their choosing.

-The goal of this project is to use use multivariate time series analysis to predict future prices based on daily XP gained and previous item prices.
+The goal of this project is to use multivariate time series analysis to predict future prices based on daily XP gained and previous item prices.

 For example, a player chopping logs will gain experience and logs.
 They have gained woodcutting XP and then may sell the logs.
 This will increase the supply and lower the price.
-If the woodcutting XP gained is significant, then this would be a good time to buy logs.
+So if the woodcutting XP gained is significant, then this would be a good time to buy logs.

 ### Data
 The data is collected from 3 sources: